jensblond/dingstagram/README.md

 + Show array of images
 + Outsource functions to modules to include only the functions you'll need
 + Pagination
-+ Build a JavaScript only version of this plugin
++ Build a JavaScript-only version of this plugin

 ### Changelog